Armand Mercier: Early life and career

-Mercier was born in Lowell on November 8, 1933, to the late Peter & Lillian (Rodrigue) Mercier.
+Mercier was born in Lowell on November 8, 1933, to the late Peter and Lillian (Rodrigue) Mercier.
 He was a student of St. Joseph High School, and a lifelong resident of Lowell.
 He was a long-time member of the former Ste.
 Jeanne d'Arc Church in the Pawtucketville Section, and also founded Mercier Realty in 1985.

 His public service career began in 1966 as the labor appointee to the Lowell Public Housing Board of Commissioners as the Governor's Representative for the Lowell Public Housing.
 He served as Chairman, Vice-Chairman, Commissioner and Executive Director of the Lowell Housing Authority, as well as Development Director and Executive Director of the Lowell Historical Preservation Commission.
 He also served on the Lowell Plan of Directors; Community Teamwork Incorporated (CTI); Center Cities Committee, Vice President of the Massachusetts Chapter of the National Association of Housing Redevelopment (NAHRO); Board of Director of the Jeanne D’Arc Credit Union, Chair of the Greater Lowell March of Dimes and Delegate of the Central Labor Council.
 In 1975 he was a finalist for the position Lowell City Manager.
 The city council chose Holyoke Mayor William Taupier over Mercier and the other finalist, Robert W. Healy, after sixteen ballots.